shivannis/xandr-docs-public/xandr-docs/articles/curate/create-a-curated-deal-line-item.md

 ---
 title: Microsoft Curate - Create a Curated Deal Line Item
 description: The article outlines the process of creating a curated deal item, allowing users to establish a curated deal for a buyer.
-These curated deals involve negotiated agreements between a buyer and a curator, merging the curator's assets with Xandr Marketplace supply. ms.date : 10/28/2023
+These curated deals involve negotiated agreements between a buyer and a curator, merging the curator's assets with Microsoft Advertising Marketplace supply. ms.date : 10/28/2023
 ---

 # Microsoft Curate - Create a curated deal line item

 > [!NOTE]
 > Some clients might see different options when creating a curated deal line item.
 This documentation covers all options in the workflow.
-Contact your Xandr representative if you have questions about certain options or settings.
+Contact your Microsoft Advertising representative if you have questions about certain options or settings.

 A curated deal line item lets you set up a curated deal for a buyer.
-Curated deals represent a negotiated agreement between a buyer and a curator that combines a curator’s assets with Xandr Marketplace supply.
+Curated deals represent a negotiated agreement between a buyer and a curator that combines a curator’s assets with Microsoft Advertising Marketplace supply.

 Curated deal line items offer the following features: